kamlekar/slim-scroll/README.md

 ###Note:

 - Usage of the above mentioned properties is optional or as per need.
-- Add [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) css to override the custom styles which are being applied by the plugin.
+- Add [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) css to override the custom styles which are being applied by this library.
-- Don't override the styles which are given highest specificity (`!important`) by the plugin (_those styles are necessary to make this scroll plugin work_).
+- Don't override the styles which are given highest specificity (`!important`) by this library (_those styles are necessary to make this scroll library work_).

 ###How I got this thought: